joyent/triton-kbmapi/docs/index.md

 ### Other notes

 Note that we need at least one **recovery config** for everything to work properly.
 We'll need to figure out a way to provide such configuration either during initial headnode setup or during initial kbmapi install ...

-At first pass we'll assume that there are no encrypted CNs at all and that if we want to encrypt some, we'll provide a mechanism to grab this config from the CN before we move ahead with the setup.

-For now, we'll just ensure that KBMAPI will reply with a hint regarding the need of adding a recovery configuration before we can add new PIV tokens.
+A recovery configuration must be activated before the first encrypted CN can be set up.
+If a recovery configuration is not present, any attempt to create a PIVToken will give the following error:

+    Invalid Parameters Error: cannot create a PIVToken without a valid recovery configuration

 ## Inventory: Recovery Configs associated with PIV tokens

-There are different possible options to keep an up to date inventory of which recovery configuration is already staged and/or active into each CN with encrypted zpools (and therefore which recovery tokens associated with those recovery configurations have been generated for the PIV tokens associated with these CNs).

-The list of PIV Tokens stored by KBMAPI can be used as a cache of which configurations are present into each CN using EDAR.
+The list of PIV Tokens stored by KBMAPI can be used as a cache of which configurations are present into each encrypted Compute Node.
 Each one of these PIV tokens have one or more recovery tokens associated with a given recovery configuration.

 For example, for a CN with UUID `15966912-8fad-41cd-bd82-abe6468354b5` which has been created when a recovery configuration with hash `f85b894ed0...` was active, we'll initially have the following object with one associated recovery token:

 ```
 {